Rahul Gandhi detained during Cong protest against Sonia Gandhi's questioning | Politics

 ''All Congress MPs stopped at Vijay Chowk and prevented from marching to Rashtrapati Bhavan.
 Forcibly arrested.
 Now we are in police buses being taken to a place only PM and HM know where…,'' Congress Rajya Sabha MP Jairam Ramesh tweeted.

+''The Delhi Police harassed us.
+They have taken almost all the 75 MPs under detention and are taking them to unknown places,'' said Manickam Tagore.

-The Congress MPs had earlier gathered at Parliament to decide on the party's strategy as Sonia Gandhi appeared before the Enforcement Directorate for questioning in a money laundering case pertaining to the National Herald newspaper, for the second time.
+Ernakulam MP Hibi Eden said, ''We were holding a peaceful protest to give a petition to the President of India, but were attacked by the police.
+All the MPs, including Rahul Gandhi, have been arrested and taken to police stations.''
+The Congress MPs met earlier in the Parliament complex to decide on a strategy as party chief Sonia Gandhi appeared before the ED for questioning in a money laundering case pertaining to the National Herald newspaper, for the second time.

-Rahul Gandhi has already appeared before the probe agency for questioning in the same case.
+They also staged a protest in front of Mahatma Gandhi's statue in the complex.

+AICC general secretary Ajay Maken claimed they were denied permission to organise a satyagraha outside Rajghat, the memorial of Mahatma Gandhi.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)